-Last year I argued against bringing together houses, signs, and planets according to the “Twelve Letter Alphabet”.
+Last year I argued against bringing together houses, signs, and planets according to the “Twelve Letter Alphabet” in an article entitled "Untangling Astrology's Symbols: Pluto and Scorpio, Neptune and Pisces".
 This is a continuation of my thoughts in that article.

 When the outer planets Uranus, Neptune, and Pluto were discovered they soon made their way into astrology.
 At that time some astrologers, wishing to be modern, updated the traditional pattern of planetary rulers or domiciles of the signs of the zodiac.
 Previously, Sun and Moon governed the signs Leo and Cancer respectively, then the five starry planets were given two signs each.
 The updated version uses Uranus instead of Saturn for Aquarius, Neptune instead of Jupiter for Pisces, and Pluto instead of Mars for Scorpio.
 Today, some astrologers use traditional rulers only, some use modern rulers, others use “co-rulers.”
 I belong to the first category.

 And to the below is a graphical layout of the traditional pattern of signs and their planetary rulers or domiciles.
 When the outer planets were mixed into this pattern the beauty of the original pattern was lost.
 You can see this in the diagram below: